How To Lose 30 Pounds – 10 Science-Backed Steps

 HIIT gives you more bang for your buck in the exercise department.

-This can include 20 seconds of sprints followed by 10 seconds of rest or a combination of exercises such as push-ups, squats, and burpees.
+Perform 20 seconds of sprints followed by 10 seconds of rest.
+This is followed by a combination of exercises such as push-ups, squats, and burpees.

 High-intensity aerobics helps to burn off body fat and cut down on weight at the same time (6).